ronrob-lu/alpaca/README.md

 > seen [here](https://youtu.be/U9DrbAFWaKM?t=152).£

 > [!WARNING]
-> Alpacas eat grass and it can destroy the map and they can reproduce and the cap sometimes does not work.
+> Alpacas eat grass and it can destroy the map.
+They can reproduce and the cap sometimes does not work.
 > Use /kill_alpacas in the chat if you get in trouble.

 ## Features